shazarnaeem/AskX/README.md

-# ChatX - Modern Chat Interface
+# AskX - Modern Chat Interface

 A beautiful and functional chat interface with a dark theme, built with HTML, CSS, and JavaScript.